-Virtually every general-audience publication that however briefly retells the history of beer in Poland mentions two mandatory anecdotes.
-The one about Saint Piva of Warka we already dealt with before.
+The are two anecdotes that no one writing about the history of Polish beer for the general public ever fails to recount.
+One is about Saint Piva of Warka, whom we already dealt with before.
 This time, we're going to focus on the other one – about how Duke Lestek the White (also known as Leszek, the modern Polish spelling of his name) wriggled out of going on a crusade.
+Here it is as told by a Polish beer-lover's guide:

 |Leszek the White stayed out of crusades by arguing that there was no beer in the Holy Land; Pope Innocent III granted him a dispensation.|

-Singer-songwriter Jacek Kowalski even wrote a song about it.
+Singer-songwriter Jacek Kowalski even wrote a song based on this story.
 It was commissioned by the Żnin Brewery in the Paluki region, which until 2007 produced an unpasteurized beer called Leszek.

 A vow he once made